 “One”, A Letter to Eternity

-Stills filmrushes, a first study for ‘A Letter to Eternity’ (2016, Lebanon).
+Stills from filmrushes, a first study ‘ A Prelude’ for ‘A Letter to Eternity’ (2016, Lebanon).
 Directed by Ilse Frech.
 Cinematography and Camera: Talal Khoury and Ilse Frech.
 Music: Tony Elieh and Sharif Sehnaoui.

-Stills filmrushes, study for ‘A Letter to Eternity’ (2018, Tunisia).
+Still from filmrushes, second study ‘ A Prelude’ for ‘A Letter to Eternity’ (2018, Tunisia).
 Directed by Ilse Frech.
 Cinematography and Camera: Ilse Frech.
 Cast: Najwa Miled.
 Poetry: Samir Farhani.